True friends are those rare people who come to find you in dark places and lead you back to the light. —Steven Aitchison.

 I hope this post has helped you today.
 No matter which side of depression you’re on, I hope my personal experience helps someone out there.

-If you have a friend who is depressed and you’re feeling the effects from it, how are you navigating through your friendship?
+If have a friend who is depressed, how are you navigating through your friendship?

-As someone who went through a period of depression in my own life, please note that I wrote this blog post based on my own experiences.
+As someone who went through a period of depression in my own life, please note that I wrote this article based on my own experiences.
 I understand that depression is a serious issue for many so this content should not be used for diagnosis or treatment of a health problem or disease and serves as informational purposes only.
-Always consult a professional healthcare provider with any questions you may have.0
+Always consult a professional healthcare provider and if you’re struggling with suicidal thoughts, please reach out to someone.
+It’s free and confidential.
+You matter!